elgrons/languageselector/README.md

 ## Known Bugs

 * The "let= form..." variable delcaration is in mutliple eventListeners.
 I did this because I was getting console errors, but I think it is code cluttering and unnesssecary.
 I'm unsure how to debug, as the functionality is working as intended.
+* The first time one uses the 'Rest and Try Again' button it requires a "double click" or "double submit" but after that it works every time with only one click/submit.
 * More questions could always be added!

 ## License